liqunkang/orca_TOC/README.md

 ## Extension Settings

-The current version (0.3.0) enables changing the default status of the toggleable TOC view.
+The current version (0.3.1) enables changing the default status of the toggleable TOC view.
 The default collapsed status of the TOC view can be changed in the settings of the extension.
 The default value is `true`, which means that the TOC view is collapsed by default.
 The TOC view can be expanded by clicking on the `ORCA FILE OUTLINE` icon in the sidebar.

+The current version (0.3.1) also provide syntax highlighting for the ORCA output file, including the headings, separation lines, numbers, and keywords, etc. The syntax highlighting is enabled by default.
+The disablling of the syntax highlighting will be added in a future release.
+The display of the syntax highlighting varies with different themes.
+Dark themes are recommended for better display of the syntax highlighting.

 ![Setting: Collapse TOC view by default](images/setting_collapse_status.png)